rayokota/kgiraffe/README.md

 ## Basic Configuration

-KGiraffe has a number of configuration properties that can be specified.
+kgiraffe has a number of configuration properties that can be specified.

 - `listeners` - List of listener URLs that include the scheme, host, and port.
 Defaults to `http://0.0.0.0:2379`.
 - `cluster.group.id` - The group ID to be used for leader election.
 Defaults to `kgiraffe`.